-Fishing for Tasty Omega 3s: ADHD Supplements Tested by Kids
+Fishing for Tasty Omega 3s: Fish Oil Supplements Tested by Kids

-Which omega 3 tastes best?
-These fish oil products have been taste-tested — and approved — by ADDitude’s panel of children with ADHD.
+Which fish oil products for kids taste best?
+These omega-3 supplements have been taste-tested – and approved – by ADDitude’s panel of children with ADHD.
 Learn more about how this supplement can help symptoms of ADD.

 Several studies suggest that omega-3 fatty acids improve focus and concentration in kids with attention deficit hyperactivity disorder (ADHD or ADD).
 When it comes to taste — especially the taste of fish oil (a common source of omega-3s), children can be choosy.
 So ADDitude asked three kids with ADHD — Natalie (age 10), Harry (10), and Katie (7) — to try several popular omega-3 products.

 Although none of the fish oil products caused the dreaded fish burp — a deal-breaker for adults and kids alike — some of them needed to be hidden in other foods to get past our tasters’ picky palates.
 Here are the results, along with some frank comments from our panel.

 Top 5 Fish Oils for Kids